Best Locations for Skiing in Norway

 Myrkdalen.
 This resort is located several hours away from Bergen and appears to be very close to Voss.
 It is also one of the most popular resorts in the western part of the country, as it offers 25 lifts and wonderful opportunities for other sport winter activities.

 Kvitfjell and Hafjell.
 The merger of these two resorts has resulted in the creation of one of Norway’s finest ski resorts.
 Located just 200 kilometers away from Oslo and 15 kilometers away from Lillehammer, the resort can boast top-quality facilities, such as a huge slalom track (the one that was used during the 1994 Olympic Games) and the Olympic Downhill Run.

 Norefjell.
 This ski resort is located some 90 minutes of drive away from Oslo, which makes it quite a popular place for skiing.
 This resort hosted the 1952 Winter Olympic Games and can boast to have the highest drop in Scandinavia.

 Hovden.
-When it comes to seeking the best locations for skiing in Norway, one shouldn’t miss Hovden that tends to be the largest ski resort in the southern part of Norway and which is located in the Setesdal Valley.
-The place is attractive for skiers thanks to more than 30 kilometers of descent, 30 slopes, 1,300 meter terrain, and 10 lifts.
+When it comes to seeking the best locations for skiing in Norway, one shouldn’t miss Hovden which tends to be the largest ski resort in the southern part of Norway and is located in the Setesdal Valley.
+The place is attractive for skiers thanks to more than 30 kilometers of descent, 30 slopes, 1,300 meter of terrain, and 10 lifts.

 Share this post: